kabasilim/Surfspot-Landing-Page/README.md

 -Intranet,
 -HD CCTV surveillance,
 -IP phones,
--Renewable Energy,
+-Renewable Energy.

-#Superdealers in DSTV multichoice and SMILE
+#Superdealers in DSTV multichoice and SMILE.

-SURFSPOT TARGET AUDIENCE -
+#SURFSPOT TARGET AUDIENCE :-
 Surfspot does its practice in Edo state, Nigeria, covering Benin City especially, and venturing out to Uromi another part of Edo state.

-SURFSPOT brand colors:
+#SURFSPOT brand colors :-
 #00ff00 and #0000ff
 =======